Shairam/ballerina-sp-tracing/README.md

   Run the following command :-

      docker run -p 9411:9411 honeycombio/honeycomb-opentracing-proxy -k APIKEY -d traces

-  -k represent the APi Key you will be getting when you sign in to honeycomb account.
+  -k represent the API KEY you will be getting when you sign in to honeycomb account.

   -d represents the dataset you are going to send your trace data to.